DIY Lawn Essentials

 Flowering perennials should be pruned to 4–5 inches and prune 2–3 inches for ornamental grasses.
 Dig up those perennials, such as daylilies and hostas, to thin crowded beds.
 Divide them, leaving at least three stems per clump, and transplant to sparse areas.
 Keep the young green canes of climbing plants and remove woody ones.
 Bend canes horizontally and tip buds downward.
 Use twine or Velcro fasteners to hold canes in place.

-Clean Around Plants004
+Clean Around Plants

 Fallen leaves and dead foliage smother plants and foster disease.
 Remove debris and dead annuals, and pull any weeds.
 Spread pelletized fertilizer on the soil’s surface so that spring rains can carry it to the roots.
 Add a 5-10-10 fertilizer around bulbs as soon as they flower to maximize bloom time and feed next season’s growth.